gbiffrance/gbif-publishers/README.md

 * 1 pie-chart with distribution of occurrences per kingdom:
 * Total occurrences count per BasisOfRecords ;

-Note that all data are retrieved one time from the API and then are read locally (due to performance issue when requesting GBIF API multiple time).
+Note that all data (except maps) are retrieved one time from the API and then are read locally (due to performance issue when requesting GBIF API multiple time).

 ## How-to use : step-by-step